FAQ / Tips / Resources

 I do think so, since projects where coding is not used is rather an exception.
 I recommend taking coding courses during your university studies, or learning with online courses.

-See Astroniz YouTube channel for Python and Machine Learning tutorials with a link to space science: these videos give a good idea of problems that benefit from coding. - Jobs/salaries
+See Astroniz YouTube channel for Python and Machine Learning tutorials with a connection to space science: these videos give a good idea of problems that benefit from coding. - Jobs/salaries

 If you want to learn about opportunities in astrophysics in general/see examples of jobs and their salary, I recommend browsing positions on this page: jobregister.aas.org